zilizii/RTC_MS/README.md

 This example demonstrates usage of automotive grade external I2C RTC in ESP-IDF environment.
 To show a usecase in a real world application a "MailBox Notifier" demo build up.
 The Application together with the PCB board is able to track a mailbox OPEN or CLOSED state and send out to a receiver uController.
 The communication via ESP-NOW protocol.
 Some of the parameters has a SAVE/LOAD capability to SPIFF file system.
+Day Light Save Functionality is implemented, to be future proof as a parameter can be stored in the future.

 ## How to use example